Eunji Kim

 Research Interest

-Professor Kim’s research has been funded by Facebook (now Meta) as well as the Russell Sage Foundation.
-Her research has received several prizes, including the American Political Science Association’s Best Dissertation in Political Psychology Award, Best Article in Political Behavior Award, Paul Lazarsfeld Best Paper Award, Wilson Carey McWilliams Best Paper Award; International Communication Association’s Kaid-Sanders Best Political Communication Article Award; the International Society of Political Psychology’s Roberta Sigel Early Career Scholar Paper Award.
+Kim's work has been published in leading journals, including the American Political Science ReviewAmerican Journal of Political ScienceJournal of Politics, and Proceedings of the National Academy of Sciences.
+Her research has received several prizes, including the American Political Science Association’s Best Dissertation in Political Psychology Award, Walter Lippmann Best Published Article Award, Best Article in Political Behavior Award, Paul Lazarsfeld Best Paper Award, Wilson Carey McWilliams Best Paper Award; Midwest Political Science Associaton's AJPS Best Article Award, International Communication Association’s Kaid-Sanders Best Political Communication Article Award; the International Society of Political Psychology’s Roberta Sigel Early Career Scholar Paper Award.

 Courses Taught